mWater/offline-leaflet-map/README.md

 ##Error callback:

-When calling the onError callback, the parameters are (errorType, errorData1, errorData2)
+When calling the onError callback, the parameters are (errorType, errorData)

 **new OfflineLayer errors:**

-* **"COULD\_NOT\_CREATE\_DB":** An error has been thrown when creating the DB (calling new IDBStore internally).
-ErrorData1 is the error thrown by the IDBStore.
+* **"COULD\_NOT\_CREATE\_DB":** An error has been thrown when creating the DB (calling new IDBStore internally). errorData is the error thrown by the IDBStore.
 * **"NO\_DB":** Calling clearTiles() or saveTiles() will doing nothing but call the error callback if there is no DB.
 This could happen if these functions are called before the onReady callback or if the DB could not be initialized (previous error).